proot05/TimeSeriesForcasting/README.md

 ## Discussion

 The current model performance saw almost perfect accuracy during training, with only slight amplitude errors in the peaks and troughs of the data.
 This performance degraded slightly on the validation data with larger error seen in the troughs of the data (with a high error around what seems like a discrepancy in the ground truth data).
+It is important to note that these two collections of data (training and validation) were collected in an identical manner, at similar sampling rates, and with the printing surface moving in identical manners.
+The better performance on the training data is expected, not only because that is how neural networks perform, but also because it was tested without making autoregressive inputs (only predicting one time step in the future to save computational time), whereas the validation data utilized autoregressive inputs to predict 0.25 s into the future.
+Despite making the comparison more convoluted, the use of the validation data is more similar to the intended final use case and the fact that there was only a minor decrease in performance is significant given the majorly increased potential for error introduction with the use of autoregressive predictions.

-The performance particularly improved around the high frequency features at the peaks of the data, as can be seen in the zoomed in [plot](testfuncs/test_output/LSTM1/prediction_zoom.png).
+The performance, from the first update to the second update, particularly improved around the high frequency features at the peaks of the data, as can be seen in the zoomed in
+[plot](testfuncs/test_output/LSTM1/prediction_zoom.png).
 It is currently unknown whether the performance achieved here is 'good enough'.
 The model changes need to be implemented in the printer control code to see if the performance produced with this model results in prints with higher quality than the previous model.
 If the performance needs to be improved further, a frequency based adaptive filtering technique can be implemented to correct the errors of the LSTM based on a history of its mistakes, specifically around sharp features like the trough.
 This has begun to be developed in the [QKLMS.py](models/qklms.py) file.
+Additionally, the training method can be altered to utilize input data originally sampled at a variety of rates to build in resilience to any changes in the camera sampling.

 The performance of the models was also evaluated on the validation data for other prediction times into the future besides just 0.25 s, as in the validation data previously displayed, to see how the models will perform if other prediction times are necessary.
 For the plots below, the new LSTM was trained with autoregressive outputs up to 0.49 s in the future and was tested on the